ProcedureRadar

 8. Limitation of Liability

-ProcedureRadar, its owners, officers, employees, and affiliates shall not be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising from your use of the Service, including but not limited to damages arising from decisions made based on pricing data displayed on or obtained through the Service.
+TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, ProcedureRadar, its owners, officers, employees, and affiliates shall not be liable for any direct, indirect, incidental, special, consequential, or punitive damages arising from your use of the Service, including but not limited to damages arising from decisions made based on pricing data displayed on or obtained through the Service.

 ProcedureRadar is not a healthcare provider, insurance company, or financial advisor.
 We do not recommend, endorse, or certify any hospital, physician, insurance plan, or treatment.
 You assume full responsibility for your healthcare and financial decisions.
-In no event shall ProcedureRadar's total liability exceed the amount you have paid to ProcedureRadar in the twelve months preceding the claim.

 9. Indemnification

-You agree to indemnify, defend, and hold harmless ProcedureRadar LLC, its founder, officers, employees, and agents from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from: (a) your use of the Service or API, (b) your violation of these Terms, (c) your violation of any third-party right, including intellectual property rights, or (d) any claim that your use of ProcedureRadar data caused damage to a third party.
-This indemnification obligation survives termination of these Terms and your use of the Service.
+You agree to indemnify, defend, and hold harmless LocalLayer AI LLC d/b/a ProcedureRadar, its founder, officers, employees, and agents from and against any and all claims, damages, losses, liabilities, costs, and expenses (including reasonable attorneys' fees) arising from: (a) your use of the Service or API, (b) your violation of these Terms, (c) your violation of any third-party right, including intellectual property rights, or (d) any claim that your use of ProcedureRadar data caused damage to a third party.

 10. DMCA and Copyright Protection